 - challenge gender inequalities.

-Transparency and comparability will be assured through the European Credit Transfer System and Diploma Supplement/Transcript.
+Transparency and comparability are assured through the European Credit Transfer System and Diploma Supplement/Transcript.

-At CEU transnational and comparative approaches are foregrounded, with place, class, "race,” religion and other categories informing the study of women and gender in history.
-Thematic foci include comparative histories of "state-socialism," women's activism and gender politics, as well as East/West-North/South relations, nation/nationalisms, and the study of the relationship between humanity and nature.
-MATILDA at CEU brings together faculty from many countries and research traditions with expertise in Gender and Historical Studies (including medieval studies).
+At CEU (Vienna Campus), the Department of Gender Studies and the Department of History cooperate in offering the MATILDA MA.
+Transnational and comparative approaches are foregrounded, with location, class, "race", religion and other categories informing the study of women and gender in history.
+Thematic foci include histories of "state-socialism," women's activism and gender politics, as well as East/West-North/South relations, nation/nationalisms, and body politics.
+MATILDA brings together faculty from many countries and research traditions with expertise in Gender and Historical Studies (including medieval studies).

 Responsible for MATILDA at CEU:

 Visiting Assistant Professor Hannah Loney, email: firstname.lastname@example.org